jepcastelein/marketo-rest-python/README.md

     f.write(failed_leads)
     f.close()

-# specify the batch ID that is returned in 'Import Lead'
+# specify the batchId that is returned in 'Import Lead'
 ```

 Get Import Warning File